RohitMurali18/Music-Generation-Emotion-Adaptive/README.md

 ## Notes

 - Ensure that both the frontend and backend are running simultaneously for the application to function correctly.
-- If you encounter any issues, check the console output for error messages and ensure all dependencies are installed correctly.

 ---